 Edward T. and Ellen K. Dryer Foundation Orientation & Mobility Internship Academy

-- Accelerated Orientation & Mobility Training program: a five-day residential course designed to accelerate the learning process of cane travel with one-on-one instruction.
+- Orientation and Mobility program: a five-day residential course designed to accelerate the learning process of white, long cane travel with one-on-one instruction.

 - Integration of location technology (GPS) in O&M and guide dog class curriculum.